hedjouj/holbertonschool-hbnb/part1/README.md

 * This diagram describe the interaction with the différent Logic component.

 * Interaction between class :
   - First the place have some amenity, a amenity cannot exist without place.
   - A place is located by a user, this user can make a review about the quality of service.
 AMENITY, USER, PLACE AND REVIEW are the entity use by the website via the BusinessLogicLayer
-- Relation between place and review.
+  - Relation between place and review :
   - 1 place can have many review
   - 1 Review is written by one user and one place
   - 1 user can create many review

 ```mermaid
 classDiagram